This article is part of a larger series on How to Do Payroll.

 Temporary Disability Insurance

 In addition to UI, you are also required to provide temporary disability insurance (TDI) for eligible employees to help cover non-work-related injuries and illnesses.
-If an employee is unable to work due to an off-the-job injury or sickness, they will be paid disability or sick leave benefits to partially replace the wages lost.
+If an employee cannot work due to an off-the-job injury or sickness, they will be paid disability or sick leave benefits to partially replace the wages lost.

 It’s important to note that unlike unemployment insurance, TDI does not cover medical care.
 You can choose to cover the entire cost or share the cost equally with your employees.
 However, the employee’s contribution cannot exceed 0.5% of the employee’s weekly wages.

-There are some employees who are excluded from this law, including:
+Some employees are excluded from this law, including:

 - Employees of the federal government